jkeam/tc-message-service/local/README.md

 ```
 192.168.99.100	 local.topcoder-dev.com talk.topcoder.com
 ```
+If docker runs no machine, then map to 127.0.0.1 as on Linux.

 We will use talk.topcoder.com to access Discourse, and local.topcoder-dev.com to access all other services and database.